PU Awards 10 PhD Degrees - UrduPoint

 PU Awards 10 PhD Degrees

-LAHORE, (UrduPoint / Pakistan Point News - 9th Jan, 2024) Punjab University (PU) has awarded PhD degrees to ten scholars in different subjects after approval of their thesis.
+The Punjab University (PU) has awarded 10 PhD degrees to scholars in various disciplines

-According to a spokesperson for the university, Muhammad Farhan Khan S/o Ghulam Muhammad Khan was awarded degree in the subject of International Relations, Asma Ashraf D/o Muhammad Ashraf in the subject of Botany, Hafiz Arshid Iqbal S/o Chaudhry Khizar Hayat in the subject of Islamic Studies, Fatima Ishrat D/o Ata Ullah in the subject of Botany, Zahid Javed S/o Noker Hussain in the subject of Statistics, Maira Saleem D/o Muhammad Saleem Rana in the subject of Microbiology and Molecular Genetics, Mobina Manzoor D/o Ch.
+LAHORE, (UrduPoint / Pakistan Point News - 11th Jan, 2024) The Punjab University (PU) has awarded 10 PhD degrees to scholars in various disciplines.

-Muhammad Manzoor in the subject of Pharmacy (Pharmaceutics), Muhammad Afzal S/o Muhammad Iqbal in the subject of Chemistry, Mudassar Hussain S/o Muhammad Afzal Hussain in the subject of Communication Studies and Shehar Bano D/o Akhtar Ali was awarded the PhD degree in the subject of Microbiology & Molecular Genetics.
+Those awarded degrees include Fouzia Maqbool, daughter of Maqbool Ahmad Butt, in the subject of Urdu; Iqra Almas, daughter of Almas Qaisir Butt, in the subject of Molecular Biology; Saima Sharif, daughter of Muhammad Sharif, in the subject of Art & Design (Art History); Akbar Ali Javed, son of Barkhurdar, in the subject of Arabic; Sana Khushi, daughter of Khushi Muhammad, in the subject of Geomatics; Syeda Samar Mustafa, daughter of Syed Ali Mustafa, in the subject of Microbiology and Molecular Genetics; Tariq Javed, son of Abdur Rehman, in the subject of Environmental Sciences; Amin Arif, son of Muhammad Arif, in the subject of Zoology; Ayesha Siddiqa, daughter of Muhammad Akber, in the subject of Chemistry; and Noman Khalique, son of Abdul Khalique, in the subject of Zoology.